Budapest – one of the most beautiful urban landscapes in the world

 Gellért Hill

-In addition to Castle Hill, the Gellért Hill also rises above the city.
-It is 235 meters high and offers fantastic views of the Danube river and the city.
-The road to Gellert Hill leads through the Freedom Bridge, next to the historic Gellert Hotel and the Gellért Baths.
+In addition to Castle Hill, Gellért Hill rises above the city.
+It is 235 meters high and offers fantastic views of the Danube River and the city.
+The road to Gellért Hill passes through the Freedom Bridge, next to the historic Gellért Hotel and the Gellért Baths.

-The name of the hill comes from the Bishop of Hungary – St. Gerard, who lived in the years 980 – 1046.
-He had a significant influence on the Christianization of Hungary.
-He died a martyr’s death at the hands of the heathen.
+The hill’s name comes from St. Gerard, the Bishop of Hungary, who lived from 980 to 1046.
+He had a significant influence on the Christianization of Hungary and died a martyr’s death at the hands of the heathen.
 St. Gerard was thrown down the hill in a barrel that was nailed from the inside by nails.
-In 1904, a monument of Saint was erected on the hill.
+In 1904, a monument to the Saint was erected on the mountain.
 This is perfectly visible from every point in the city.
 His statue surrounds a semi-circular colonnade.

 In the 18th century, the slopes of Gellert Mountain were overgrown with vines.
-Local legends proclaim that the mountain was inhabited by witches who performed the Sabbath here.
+Local legends claim that the mountain was inhabited by witches who held the Sabbath there.

 Citadel

 In 1850-54, the Austrian Citadel was erected on Gellert Hill.
-The fortress is 220 meters long and 60 meters wide, surrounded by a wall reaching 16 meters in height.
+The fortress is 220 meters long and 60 meters wide, surrounded by a wall 16 meters high.
 At the end of the 19th century, the citadel was handed over to the city.
-Today is a great vantage point, the most visited just before sunset.
-The citadel houses, among the others: museums, restaurant, disco and youth hostel.
-Along with the Castle Hills and the Danube promenades – the citadel is inscribed on the UNESCO World Heritage List.
+Today is a great vantage point – the most visited just before sunset.
+The citadel houses, among others, museums, a restaurant, a disco, and a youth hostel.
+The citadel is inscribed on UNESCO’s World Heritage List, along with Castle Hills and the Danube promenades.

 In addition to the fortress at the top, there is also the Freedom Monument.
 Built in 1947, it was dedicated to Soviet soldiers who fell in the fight for Budapest.
-The monument depicts a figure of a woman made of bronze with a palm leaf in her hand.
-The monument itself is 14 meters high, but additionally, it stands on a 26-meter pedestal.
+The monument depicts a bronze woman holding a palm leaf.
+The monument is 14 meters high, but it also stands on a 26-meter pedestal.
 After 1989, the communist symbols (including a red star) and subtitles were removed from the monument.
-Today, the monument has a universal message and commemorates all those who fell for the freedom of Hungary.
+Today, the memorial carries a universal message and commemorates all those who fell for Hungary’s freedom.

 Cafe New York

-At the turn of the 19th and 20th century, the New York Café was the most beautiful and the most beloved café in Budapest.
+At the turn of the 19th and 20th centuries, the New York Café was Budapest’s most beautiful and beloved café.
 It was a popular place among artists, writers and editors.
-It is said, that the upper gallery of the restaurant has been used by writers for editing texts for the most influential newspapers of those times.
+It is said that writers used the restaurant’s upper gallery to edit texts for the most influential newspapers of the time.
 After the Second World War, the once-famous cafe fell into disrepair.
-For some time there was a sports shop.
-The cafe was again opened in this place in 1954 under the name Hungária.
+For some time, there was a sports shop.
+The cafe reopened in 1954 under the name Hungária.
 Unfortunately, it did not resemble that one from years ago.
-It was only in 2006 when the Cafe New York was restored to its original splendour.
+It was only in 2006 that Cafe New York was restored to its original splendour.

 Cafe New York – today

-Today the cafe is located in the New York Palace Hotel, built in 1894 in an eclectic Italian style.
-The menu is reminiscent of the multicultural cuisine of the Austro-Hungarian monarchy – it is simple but very tasty.
-You can come here for lunch or – due to high prices – just for a coffee with a cake.
+Today, the cafe is located in the New York Palace Hotel, built in 1894 in an eclectic Italian style.
+The menu is reminiscent of the multicultural cuisine of the Austro-Hungarian monarchy—it is simple but delicious.
+Due to the high prices, you can come here for lunch or just for a coffee with a cake.

-The café has a neo-baroque and very rich decor.
-Inside you can admire magnificent frescos and gilded columns decorated with stucco.
-Its interior is breath-taking because it looks like a beautiful palace.
+The café has a neobaroque and vibrant decor.
+Inside, you can admire magnificent frescoes and gilded columns decorated with stucco.
+Its interior is breathtaking, like a beautiful palace.
 During the day, guests are accompanied by live music.
-Apart from concerts on the piano, a gipsy music band also performs on stage.
+Apart from piano concerts, a gipsy music band also performs on stage.
 The band performs in a cafe every day between 11.00 a.m.
 To 5.00 p.m., for 15 minutes every hour.
 You can order a song from them on request 😊.

-In front of the cafe, there is often a queue of people willing to go inside.
-I recommend making a reservation for a table, so you can avoid the queue.
-Tourists often crow in the entrance also just to take photos of the cafe inside.
-Without a table reservation, guests are not allowed to enter beyond the line marking the beginning of the queue.
+There is often a queue in front of the cafe for people willing to go inside.
+I recommend making a reservation for a table to avoid the queue.
+Tourists usually crowd the entrance to take photos of the cafe inside.
+Without a table reservation, guests cannot enter beyond the line marking the beginning of the queue.

 This is my favourite place in Budapest.
-I recommend this Cafe to everyone who is going to Budapest.
-Each time I am in Budapest I just have to visit this place.
-I also know that I will never get bored of it.
+I recommend this Cafe to everyone visiting Budapest.
+Each time I am in Budapest, I have to see this place.
+I know that I will never get bored with it.

-If you are interested in getting more info, please visit the website of the Café New York.
+If you are interested in more information, please visit Café New York’s website.

 Railway station Keleti (Eastern Railway Station)

-Once, the Keleti railway station was called the Central Railway Station, but currently, it is the Eastern Railway Station.
-When it was built (1881-1884) it was one of the most modern railway stations in Europe.
+Once, Keleti railway station was called Central Railway Station, but it is now the Eastern Railway Station.
+When it was built (1881-1884), it was one of Europe’s most modern railway stations.
 It is currently the largest railway station in Budapest.
-The main attraction is the architecture of this building, called the jewel of the Neo-Renaissance style.
-Above all, there is a sculptured, elegant and richly decorated entrance hall.
+The main attraction is the architecture of this building, which is called the jewel of the Neo-Renaissance style.
+Above all, there is a sculptured, elegant, richly decorated entrance hall.
 The main hall is 93 meters long and 80 meters wide.

 Many international trains stop at this station, including direct connections from Warsaw (journey time about 13 hours).

-Unfortunately, it is impossible to hide that this beautiful station has been falling into ruin for a long time.
-The main hall requires urgent renovation, both inside and outside of the building.
+Unfortunately, it is impossible to hide that this beautiful station has long fallen into ruin.
+The main hall, both inside and outside the building, requires urgent renovation.

-During my last visit, by accident, I came across a part of the newly renovated station.
-This renovated part is beautiful.
-It gives hope that the renovation will also reach the other parts of this beautiful building.
+During my last visit, I happened upon a section of the newly renovated station.
+This renovated section is beautiful, and it gives hope that the renovation will also extend to the other parts of this building.

-The Keleti station is currently connected to metro line 2 and 4.
+The Keleti station is currently connected to metro lines 2 and 4.

 Budapest – my other posts

-In my second post – Budapest one-day outside the city, I will take you for one day trip around the Danube river bend.
+In my second post, Budapest one-day outside the city, I will take you on a trip around the Danube river bend.
 There are three places to see.
-Esztergom, where the largest and the most important Christian Church in Hungary is located.
-Visegrad with ruins of the royal palace and citadel, as well as panorama of the Danube valley from the nearby hills.
-Szentendre (St. Andrews) – colloquially called “Artistic Mecca” considered the most beautiful small town in Hungary and one of the most beautiful in Central Europe.
+Esztergom, where the largest and most important Christian Church in Hungary is located.
+Visegrad with the ruins of the royal palace and citadel, and a panorama of the Danube valley from the nearby hills.
+Szentendre (St. Andrews) – colloquially called the “Artistic Mecca” – is considered the most beautiful small town in Hungary and one of the most beautiful in Central Europe.